keithbarnatchez/drcmd/README.md

 `drcmd` is an R package for implementing doubly-robust estimators of counterfactual means in the presence of general missing data patterns. `drcmd` leverages links between influence curves for counterfactual means under no missingngess, and the influence curve corresponding to the missingness pattern in the user-supplied data.
 Detailed discussion of the theoretical details behind the methods used in `drcmd` can be found in Kennedy (2016), Tisatis (2006), and van der Laan and Robins (2003).

-Users can fit nuisance functions through either SuperLearner or the highly-adaptive LASSO.
+Users can fit nuisance functions through Super Learner (a stacking algorithm).

 Please see the package vignette and documentation for further details.

+**Note:** Package is still in development.
+Please frequently check for package updates.

 ------------------------------------------------------------------------
 ## Installation